openid/eKYC-IDA/openid-connect-4-ida-claims.md

 ## Additional claims about end-users {#userclaims}

-This specification defines the following claims for conveying End-User data in addition to the claims defined in the OpenID Connect specification [@!OpenID] and the OpenID Connect for Identity Assurance specification [@!OpenID4IDA] and in any other context that a JWT (as per [@RFC7519]) may be used:
+This specification defines the following claims for conveying end-user data in addition to the claims defined in the OpenID Connect specification [@!OpenID] and the OpenID Connect for Identity Assurance specification [@!OpenID4IDA] and in any other context that a JWT (as per [@RFC7519]) may be used:

 | Claim | Type | Description |
 |:------|:-----|:------------|